Territory Routing – Optimize Routes with Territory Addresses

 To plan route(s) with all addresses located in a particular territory, in the territories list, click on the gear icon next to the territory that you want to use for planning one or multiple routes and then select “Plan Route” from the menu.

 Alternatively, first, right-click on the territory that you want to use for planning one or multiple routes and then select “Plan Route with Territory” from its menu.

 Next, go to the “Departure” tab to set up the start address for the route(s):

 - In the “Find Address” field, you can input a new address from which you want to start the route(s);

-- Alternatively, you can use one of the selected addresses as the start address for the route(s).
+- Alternatively, you can use one of the addresses from the selected territory as the start address for the route(s).

 When you plan multiple routes, you can assign different users and vehicles to different routes.
-To do so, first, click on the gear icon next to a particular route and then select the preferred option from the list.
-To learn more about all methods of assigning users and vehicles to routes, visit this page.
+To do so, first, click on the gear icon next to the route to which you want to assign a driver or a vehicle and then select the preferred option from the menu.
+To learn more about other methods of assigning users and vehicles to routes, visit this page.